spectrum-health-systems/myavatool-web-service/src/Resources/Doc/manual.md

   <br>
 </h6>

-6. Clicking the **Settings** button will bring you to the ScriptLink options page:
+6. Clicking the **Settings** button will bring you to the ScriptLink options page.
+Right now we are interested in the **Import WSDL for ScriptLink** section:

 <h6 align="center">